rayringston/IoT/Wireless Desk Lamp/README.md

 }
 ```

 The code above shows the majority of the functions necessary for the ESP32 to act as an MQTT client.
-It is also necessary to
+It is also necessary to attach the above callback function, as well as run the client loop.
+However, these are simple additions, and the full code can be found in this repository.
+First, the microcontroller must connect to the WiFi, and the onboard LED is used to show the current status.
+Similarly, it needs to connect to the MQTT broker, and subscribe to the relevant topics, again using a status LED.
+From there, the ESP32 listens for any message and responds accordingly.

 ## Relay Switching
 The relay is connected to an output pin on the ESP32 board, and is on a shield that includes a flyback diode and an optocoupler for reverse current protection.
 The relay is controlled by both the MQTT connection and the physical button on the lamp.
-The state of the relay is toggled by a button press, and can specific by an MQTT message.
+The state of the relay is toggled by a button press, and can specified by an MQTT message.

 ## Button Control
 The button was the last feature included, and was initially an oversight of mine.
 Since I removed the physical switch on the lamp and replaced it with a relay, the lamp could only be controlled wirelessly, and as such was useless without an internet connection.
 The button is simply connected between GND and a GPIO pin of the ESP32, which must be configured to use the interal pullup resistor.